tam17aki/music-esprit-python/README.md

 -   `analyzers/`:
     A package containing the core implementations of the signal processing algorithms, structured as a class hierarchy.
-    -   `base.py`: Defines `AnalyzerBase`, the top-level abstract base class.
-It contains the common logic shared by *all* subspace-based methods, such as the `fit` method template, amplitude/phase estimation, and result properties.
+    -   `base.py`: Defines `AnalyzerBase`, the top-level abstract base class for all parametric estimation methods.
+It contains the common logic for the analysis workflow, such as the `fit` method template, subsequent amplitude/phase estimation, and result properties.
     -   `music/`: A sub-package dedicated to the MUSIC algorithm and its variants.
         -   `base.py`: Defines `MusicAnalyzerBase`, an intermediate abstract class for all MUSIC variants.
 It inherits from `AnalyzerBase` and adds MUSIC-specific logic, like the estimation of the noise subspace.
         -   `spectral.py`: Implements `SpectralMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies via spectral peak-picking.